thenativeweb/tailwind/README.md

 });
 ```

-If the message could not be handled successfully, instead of `next` either call `discard` to drop the message or call `defer` to requeue it.
+If the message could not be handled successfully, instead of `next` either call `discard` to drop the message or call `defer` to requeue it:

 ```javascript
 app.commandbus.incoming.on('data', command => {